Competition of $\chi_{c}(2P)$ quarkonia and continuum in $e^+ e^- \to e^+ e^- D \bar{D}$: Conclusions

 \section{Conclusions}

 In the present paper, we have concentrated on the possible observation of excited $P$-wave charmonia in the $e^+ e^- \to e^+ e^- D \bar{D}$ reaction.
 One of our goals was to estimate the cross-section of meson-pair continua for both $D^0 {\bar D}^0$ and $D^+ D^-$ channels separately.
-We have considered $t$- and $u$-channel exchanges of the vector $D^{*,0}$ and $D^{*,\pm}$ mesons.
+We have considered $t$- and $u$-channel exchanges of the vector $D^{*0}$ and $D^{*\pm}$ mesons.
 The corresponding coupling constants for the $D^* D \gamma$ couplings have been obtained from the experimental radiative partial decay widths of $D^* \to D \gamma$.
 For the $D^+ D^-$ channel, we have also considered the continuum mechanism via the $D^{\pm}$ $t/u$-channel exchanges plus contact term.
 Comparing our model results with the experimental data (Belle \cite{Belle:2005rte}, BaBar \cite{BaBar:2010jfn}) we find a large contribution of the continuum to the $D^0 {\bar D}^0$ channel and a much smaller one for the $D^+ D^-$ channel (see Fig.~\ref{fig:M34_BaBar}).

 Our analysis suggests that the broad bump at $M_{D \bar D} = 3.8$~GeV observed in the $D^0 {\bar D}^0$ channel, and not observed significantly in $D^+ D^-$, is rather due to the continuum mechanism.
 However, a certain contribution of a broad resonance $\chi_{c0}(3860)$ cannot be completely ruled out.
-We have shown that taking this resonance into account with $\Gamma_{\chi_{c0}} \sim 50$~MeV improves the description of the near-threshold data.
+We have shown that taking this resonance into account with $\Gamma_{\chi_{c0}} = 50$~MeV improves the description of the near-threshold data, in particular, the BaBar data for the $D^{+}D^{-}$ channel shown in Fig.~\ref{fig:M34_BaBar}(b).
+It is rather difficult to understand a large difference between $\Gamma_{\chi_{c0}}$ and $\Gamma(\chi_{c0} \to D \bar{D})$ in the scenario with large $\Gamma_{\chi_{c0}}$ given in (\ref{4.0_pdg}) which leads to surprisingly small branching fraction $B(\chi_{c0} \to D \bar{D})$.
+It should be noted that the potential-model predictions for the mass and width of the $\chi_{c0}(2P)$ state differ from the PDG averages.
+This indicates that further theoretical and experimental research is needed to understand properties of the $\chi_{c0}(2P)$ state more precisely.

 We have also estimated the cross section for the $\chi_{c2}(3930)$ production in no tag conditions using $R_{2P}'(0)$ calculated within the light front quark model.
 Calculations were performed for different potentials known from the literature; see Table~\ref{tab:R0_LFWF}.
 We have obtained an integrated cross-section $\sigma(e^+ e^- \to e^+ e^- \chi_{c2}(3930)) \sim 1$~pb using the Buchm\"uller-Tye potential.
 From a comparison of our results for the $e^+ e^- \to e^+ e^- (\chi_{c2}(3930) \to D \bar{D})$ reaction to the BaBar results, we have found the branching fraction $B(\chi_{c2}(3930) \to D \bar{D}) = 0.58 \pm 0.13$ (Buchm\"uller-Tye potential) and $0.38 \pm 0.08$ (Cornell potential).
 We have also obtained $\Gamma_{\gamma \gamma} \times B(\chi_{c2} \to D \bar{D}) = 0.32 \pm 0.07$~keV (see Table~\ref{tab:2}).
 This is not far from the experimental value (\ref{Gamma_gamgam}).